This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Place squash on a large baking sheet.
-Toss with olive oil, maple syrup and season with salt and pepper.
-Place in a preheated 425°F oven for approximately 15-20 minutes.
-You don’t want the squash to be done yet, just softened.
+• Prepare the squash: Place squash on a large baking sheet.
+Toss with olive oil and maple syrup, then season with salt and black pepper.
+Place in the preheated 425°F oven for approximately 15-20 minutes.
+You don't want the squash to be done yet, just softened.

 2 lbs butternut squash, 3 tbsp olive oil, 1 tbsp pure maple syrup, ½ tsp kosher salt, ½ tsp freshly ground black pepper

-1 tbsp fresh thyme, 3 tbsp chopped walnuts, ¼ cup dried currants (or dried cranberries)
+1 tbsp fresh thyme, 3 tbsp chopped walnuts, ¼ cup dried cranberries

-• To assemble the salad, place arugula on four plates or one large serving bowl.
-Top with warm squash, nuts, and currants, and drizzle with warm dressing.
-To serve, optionally sprinkle with fresh Parmesan cheese.
+• Assemble: Place the arugula in a large serving bowl.
+Add half of the dressing to the greens and toss to coat.
+Then top with the warm squash, nuts, and cranberries, and drizzle with the remaining dressing.
+To serve, garnish with fresh Parmesan cheese.

 Video